How to clean your oven door with a dishwasher tablet and an 89p cleaning paste

-With so much time to kill, many Brits are indulging their inner Mrs. Hinch and giving some of her household hacks a whirl... including us.
+With so much time to kill over the festive period, many Brits are indulging their inner Mrs. Hinch and giving some of her household hacks a whirl... including us.

 Confronted with a filthy oven door, opaque with years of baked on grease, we decided to find out if it really is as easy to get it sparkling using just a dishwasher tablet.

 Facebook is full of people claiming it was as easy as wetting a standard tablet and wiping it over the inside of their oven door.

 It's safe to say that their doors probably weren't as neglected as the one we used for our household hack experiment, and they might have used a sold block tablet rather than a pod-type dishwasher tablet.